Dev-zanfa/se2022-16-OfficeQueueManager/Retrospective/Retrospective.md

 ## ASSESSMENT

-- What caused your errors in estimation (if any)?
+- _What caused your errors in estimation (if any)?_

 Unexperienced in organization and team coordination.

-- What lessons did you learn (both positive and negative) in this sprint?
+- _What lessons did you learn (both positive and negative) in this sprint?_

 Team coordination and planning
-- Which improvement goals set in the previous retrospective were you able to achieve?

-- Which ones you were not able to achieve?
-Why?

-- Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
+- _Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)_

-Planning on story points and time estimations, better task division and distribution.
+Better planning on story points and time estimations.

-> Propose one or two
+Better task division and distribution.

-- One thing you are proud of as a Team!!
+- _One thing you are proud of as a Team!!_

 We worked well together and successfully delivered a working application.